 Expanding & evolving e-resources

-From the founding of McGill in 1821 to 2003, the McGill Library catalogued two million items; in the past 16 years that amount has almost tripled to 5.9 million holdings.
+From the founding of McGill in 1821 to 2003, the McGill Library catalogued two million items; in the past 18 years that amount has quadrupled to over 8 million holdings.
 McGill now has more e-resources than print materials.
 Scholars can access information from anywhere in the world making the Library an indispensable partner in research.